Armandpl/armandpl_blog/pages/resume.md

 ### December 2018 - January 2019

 * I developed a website that allowed my client to sell betting prognostics as a subscription.
-I used VueJS for the front-end, Firebase for the back-end and Stripe to process the payments.

 # Frameworks, tools and languages